mikro-orm/mikro-orm/docs/docs/guide/03-project-setup.md

 }
 ```

-Remember the `em.create()` function we described earlier?
-It has one special option we didn't mention before - `persistOnCreate`.
-This option will effectively call `em.persist(entity)` before it gets returned, and can be enabled globally in your ORM config.
-And this option, while being set to `false` by default, is set to `true` in the context of a `Seeder`.
-This means you can create entities just by calling `em.create()`, ignoring the return value.
+We can use the `em.create()` function we described earlier.
+It effectively calls `em.persist(entity)` before it returns the created entity, so you don't even need to do anything with the entity itself, calling `em.create()` on its own will be enough.
 Time to test it!

 ```ts title='TestSeeder.ts'
 export class TestSeeder extends Seeder {